uk-tre/community-management/meeting-notes/CONTRIBUTING.md

 For more details on how to get started contributing to the project board, see ‘Contributing to our project board’ below.

-⏳ I've got 15 minutes - tell me what I should do
+### :timer: I've got 15 minutes - tell me what I should do

-You can read our [README](./README.md) file to find  more details on the group, as well as details of our aims on the Community Management Working Group page (insert link)
+You can read our [README](./README.md) file to find  more details on the group, as well as details of our aims on the [Community Management Working Group page](https://uktre.org/groups/current/community_management/).

 You can also read different issues in this repository and comment where you would like to be involved.

-🎉 I want to dive deeper and become part of the Working Group
+### :tada: I want to dive deeper and become part of the Working Group

 Amazing!
 We’d love to have you involved.

 The best way to be more directly involved in the Working Group is to attend our weekly meetings, Tuesdays 11:00 - 12:00.
 These meetings are sprints in which we prioritise and allocate tasks within the group.

-We share joining instructions for the meeting each week on the #community-management channel on our Slack workspace.
+We share joining instructions for the meeting each week on the #community-management channel on our [Slack workspace](https://join.slack.com/t/uktrecommunity/shared_invite/zt-26r7jz25d-J5iV0XoqyLepEiKk4XpJVg).

-Alternatively, if you’d like to get a regular recurring invite you can email Hari (hsood@turing.ac.uk).
+Alternatively, if you’d like to get a regular recurring invite you can email David (dsarmientoperez@turing.ac.uk).

-📧 Get in touch
+## 📧 Get in touch
 There are many ways to get in touch with the Community Management team!
 GitHub issues
 Join a discussion, collaborate on an ongoing task and exchange your thoughts with others.